-Name Fees Earned or Paid in C ash (\$) Stock Awards (\$) Option Awards (\$)(1)(2) All Other Compensation (\$) Total (\$)
+Name Fees Earned or Paid in Cash (\$) Stock Awards (\$) Option Awards (\$)(1)(2) All Other Compensation (\$) Total (\$)

-Nicholas Galakatos, Ph.D. - - -
+Nicholas Galakatos, Ph.D.

-Thomas Dyrberg, M.D.
+Thomas Dyrberg, M.D. - - - - -

-Stefan Vitorovic -
+Stefan Vitorovic - - - - -

-Ari Brettman, M.D. - -
+Ari Brettman, M.D. - - - - -

-Paul Medeiros(3) -
+Paul Medeiros(3) - - - - -

-Gregory Norden 62,815 - 62,815
+Gregory Norden - - 62,815 - 62,815

-Alfred Sandrock(4) - - -
+Alfred Sandrock(4) - - - - -

-William Young
+William Young - -

-- (1) The amount reported represents the aggregate grant date fair value of the stock option awarded to Mr. Norden during fiscal year 2019, calculated in accordance with Financial Accounting Standards Board Accounting Standards Codification Topic 718.
+(1) The amount reported represents the aggregate grant date fair value of the stock option awarded to Mr. Norden during fiscal year 2019, calculated in accordance with Financial Accounting Standards Board Accounting Standards Codification Topic 718.
 Such grant date fair values do not take into account any estimated forfeitures.
 The assumptions used in calculating the grant date fair value of the stock options reported in this column are set forth in Note 11 of our consolidated financial statements included elsewhere in this prospectus.
-The amounts reported in this column reflect the accounting cost for these stock options and do not correspond to the actual economic value that may be received by our directors upon the exercise of the stock options or any sale of the underlying shares of common stock. - (2) Each option grant is subject to the terms of our 2017 Plan.
+The amounts reported in this column reflect the accounting cost for these stock options and do not correspond to the actual economic value that may be received by our directors upon the exercise of the stock options or any sale of the underlying shares of common stock.

+(2) Each option grant is subject to the terms of our 2017 Plan.
 Mr. Norden received an option to purchase 27,928 shares of our common stock, which vested as to 25% of the total shares on December 20, 2019, with the remainder vesting in 36 approximately equal monthly installments over the following three years.
-As of December 31, 2019, Mr. Norden held options to purchase 27,928 shares of our common stock and Mr. Sandrock and Mr. Young each held options to purchase 27,980 shares of our common stock. - (3) Mr. Medeiros resigned as a director in September 2020. - (4) Mr. Sandrock resigned as a director in March 2020 and continues to serve in an advisory capacity.
+As of December 31, 2019, Mr. Norden held options to purchase 27,928 shares of our common stock and Mr. Sandrock and Mr. Young each held options to purchase 27,980 shares of our common stock.
+A Madeine reserved as a distance of the options to purchase 27,980 shares of our common stock.

+(3) Mr. Medeiros resigned as a director in September 2020.

+(4) Mr. Sandrock resigned as a director in March 2020 and continues to serve in an advisory capacity.